 For each project, we and our local partners will provide you with relevant context and background information as well as a volunteer's code of conduct.

-Will my normal travel insurance cover me for vounteerr work abroad?
+Will my normal travel insurance cover me for volunteer work abroad?

-Maybe - we can't tell you - you will need to check.
+Maybe - we can't tell you - you will need to check with your insurers.
 Volunteers often assume that their standard travel insurance will cover them while they're at work as volunteers.
 This isn't necessarily the case, and many travel policies don't provide cover for work - whether paid or voluntary work!
 Please make sure that, whichever insurance cover you choose, you really are covered for the volunteer work that you'll be doing.
+We can advise you how to check with your insurers that you are covered for volunteer work

 Can I talk to previous volunteers?